pejho/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+The dataset that was given contained bank marketing data and the task was a using logistic regression model to determine if the client would subscribe to a term deposit.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+In this projec we used the HyperDrive to tune the hyperparameters of the Logistic Regression model.
+We also used AutoML to find the most most optimized model for the same dataset.
+The best performing model that AutoML came up with was "VotingEnsemble" with accuracy of 0.9188

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**